 Bedroom 3: With twin beds, Freeview TV, beams and sloping ceiling.

 Bedroom 4: With twin beds, beams and sloping ceiling.

 Bathroom: With bath and toilet.

-LPG central heating, electricity, bed linen, towels and Wi-Fi included.
+LPG central heating, gas, electricity, bed linen, towels and Wi-Fi included.
 Welcome pack.
 Travel cot (linen included).
 Laundry room (shared, coin-operated).
-Games room with pool table (coin-operated), table tennis, darts, arcade games and board games (shared).

 Large courtyard to front.
 Enclosed lawned garden with sitting-out area with garden furniture and BBQ.
 Play area with swings, slide (shared, for under 11s).
 Indoor heated swimming pool (shared, with changing facilities, 30ft x 16ft 6in, depth 3ft 9in to 4ft 9in, open 8am-8pm year round).
 Hot tub (private).
 Bike store.
 Private parking for 2 cars.
 No smoking.
 Please note: There is a small lake in the grounds.